Arlchoose-code/Arlchoose-code/README.md

 [2014] ──── Age 13.
 First contact with the internet's underbelly.
     │        Explored web vulnerabilities, network weaknesses, defacing.
     │        Not malice — pure curiosity about how systems work.
-    │        → This gave me something no course teaches:
+    │        → Gained something no course teaches:
     │          an instinct for where systems fail,
     │          and why security must be designed in, not bolted on.
     │